Novadart/dogipress/README.md

   ```
 5. Commit and push changes to your git repo

-**NOTE:** if you chose not to save the DB and/or the uploads directory content on GIT, you should save them manually too
+**NOTE:** if you chose not to save the DB and/or the uploads directory content on GIT, remember to save them manually somewhere.
-because yoir Wordpress site won't work if they are not available

 ## Deployment Phase